Bernie Sanders announces massive October-December campaign cash haul

 Biden's best fundraising quarter to date was the April-June period, when he brought in $21.5 million in the nine weeks after he declared his candidacy in late-April.

-Tech entrepreneur Andrew Yang – a long shot for the nomination who’s risen in the polls and consistently made the debate stage – said he’ll top his $10 million third-quarter haul, which was his best to date.
-His campaign estimated it would bring in $12.5 million in the fourth quarter.
+Tech entrepreneur Andrew Yang – a long shot for the nomination who’s risen in the polls and consistently made the debate stage – far outpaced his $10 million third-quarter haul, meanwhile, posting more than $16.5 million in the last quarter of the year.

-But, Yang told Fox News in New Hampshire on Tuesday that he’ll top that estimate.
+The campaign initially estimated their haul at around $12.5 million, but Yang told Fox News in New Hampshire on Tuesday that he’d top that estimate.
 “We’re going to top that,” he said as he laughed.
 “We softballed it a little bit.”

 The candidate also said his fundraising figures showed that his “campaign’s growing very, very quickly, growing faster than any other campaign in the field.”